A Multiple Hypothesis Testing Approach to Low-Complexity Subspace Unmixing: Marginal Subspace Detection for Subspace Unmixing

 \section{Marginal Subspace Detection for Subspace Unmixing}

-In this section, we present our low-complexity approach to subspace unmixing and characterize its performance in terms of the parameters introduced in Sec.~\ref{ssec:prelim}.
-Recall that the observations $y \in \R^D$ are given by $y = x + \eta$ with $x \in \sum_{i \in \As} \cS_i$.
-Assuming the cardinality of the set of indices of active subspaces, $n = |\cA|$, is known, one can pose the subspace unmixing problem as an $M$-ary hypothesis testing problem with $M = \binom{N}{n}$.
-In this formulation, we have that the $k$-th hypothesis, $\cH_k,\,k=1,\dots,M$, corresponds to one of the $M$ possible choices for the set $\cA$.
-While an optimal theoretical strategy in this setting will be to derive the $M$-ary maximum likelihood decision rule, this will lead to superlinear computational complexity since one will have to evaluate $M = \binom{N}{n} \succeq \left(\frac{N}{n}\right)^n$ test statistics, one for each of the $M$ hypotheses, in this formulation.
-Instead, since we are interested in low-complexity approaches in this paper, we approach the problem of subspace unmixing as $N$ individual binary hypothesis testing problems.
-An immediate benefit of this approach, which transforms the problem of subspace unmixing into a multiple hypothesis testing problem, is the computational complexity: \emph{we need only evaluate $N$ test statistics in this setting}.
-The challenges in this setting of course are specifying the decision rules for each of the $N$ binary hypotheses and understanding the performance of the corresponding low-complexity approach in terms of the \FWER~and the \NDP.
-We address these challenges in the following by describing and analyzing this multiple hypothesis testing approach.
+We present our low-complexity approach to subspace unmixing in this section, while its performance under the two random signal generation models introduced in Sec.~\ref{sec:prob_form} will be characterized in the following sections.
+Recall that the observation $y \in \R^\Dh$ is given by $y = x + \eta$ with $x \in \sum_{i \in \As} \cS_i$.
+Assuming the cardinality of the set of indices of active subspaces, $\ns = |\As|$, is known, one can pose the subspace unmixing problem as an $M$-ary hypothesis testing problem with $M = \binom{\Ns}{\ns}$.
+In this formulation, we have that the $k$-th hypothesis, $\cH_k,\,k=1,\dots,M$, corresponds to one of the $M$ possible choices for the set $\As$.
+While an optimal theoretical strategy in this setting will be to derive the $M$-ary maximum likelihood decision rule, this will lead to superlinear computational complexity since one will have to evaluate $M = \binom{\Ns}{\ns} \succeq \left(\frac{\Ns}{\ns}\right)^\ns$ test statistics, one for each of the $M$ hypotheses, in this formulation.
+Instead, since we are interested in low-complexity approaches in this paper, we approach the problem of subspace unmixing as $\Ns$ individual binary hypothesis testing problems.
+An immediate benefit of this approach, which transforms the problem of subspace unmixing into a multiple hypothesis testing problem, is the computational complexity: \emph{we need only evaluate $\Ns$ test statistics in this setting}.
+The challenges in this setting of course are specifying the decision rules for each of the $\Ns$ binary hypotheses and understanding the performance of the corresponding low-complexity approach in terms of the \FWER~and the \NDP.
+We address the first challenge by describing a matched subspace detector-based multiple hypothesis testing approach to subspace unmixing in the following, while the second challenge will be addressed for the fixed mixing bases model and the random directions model in Sec.~\ref{sec:MSD_FMB} and Sec.~\ref{sec:geometry}, respectively.